apereo/cas/docs/cas-server-documentation/authentication/OIDC-Authentication-Claims.md

 # Claims - OpenID Connect Authentication

-OpenID connect claims are simply treated as normal CAS attributes that need to be [resolved, mapped and released](../integration/Attribute-Release-Policies.html).
+OpenID connect claims are treated as normal CAS attributes that need to be [resolved, mapped and released](../integration/Attribute-Release-Policies.html).

 ## Scope-based Claims